jonlaing/effex/VUE-MIGRATION.md

 # Coming from Vue

-A guide for Vue developers learning Effect UI.
+A guide for Vue developers learning Effex.
 This covers the key differences, concept mapping, and side-by-side examples to help you transition.

 ## Why Switch?

-If you're already using [Effect](https://effect.website/) in your application, Effect UI lets you use the same patterns and mental model across your entire stack.
+If you're already using [Effect](https://effect.website/) in your application, Effex lets you use the same patterns and mental model across your entire stack.
 No more context-switching between Vue's reactivity model and Effect's compositional approach.

 ### Typed Error Handling

 In Vue, component errors are runtime surprises.
 You catch them with `errorCaptured` hooks or global error handlers, but there's no compile-time visibility into what can fail.

-In Effect UI, every element has type `Element<E>` where `E` is the error channel.
+In Effex, every element has type `Element<E>` where `E` is the error channel.
 Errors propagate through the component tree, and you **must** handle them before mounting:

 ```ts
 // This won't compile - UserProfile might fail with ApiError